 - KPBX, Spokane’s NPR station, broadcast Eileen Garvin’s How to Be a Sister: A Love Story with a Twist of Autism, read by the author in its entirety, over the course of one month.

-We’ve published more than four hundred and fifty books since the fall of 2009, when our first books began to make their way out into the world, and more than half of those books have been reprinted at least once.
+We’ve published more than five hundred and forty books since the fall of 2009, when our first books began to make their way out into the world, roughly half of which have been reprinted at least once.

 We hope that you will want to read, sell, buy, review, feature, blog about, cook from, give as a gift, license, translate, or otherwise enjoy our books!